Employee Benefit Plan Audit

 Who is required to have an employee benefit plan audit?

 Generally, plans with 100 or more participants with an account balance at the beginning of the plan year are required to undergo an audit.
-This rule applies to plan years beginning on or after January 1, 2023, and is based on participants with a balance, not just eligible participants.
+This rule applies to plan years beginning on or after January 1, 2023, and is based on participants with a balance.

 What types of employee benefit plans are subject to audit requirements?